AviLinko/Smart-calendar/README.md

 ## Overview

-**VoiceTasker** is a voice-based task and event manager that allows users to record voice inputs, which are then transcribed into text and analyzed using GPT-3.5 Turbo to extract relevant information such as task details, dates, and times.
+**VoiceTasker** is a voice-based task and event manager that allows users to record voice inputs, which are then transcribed into text and analyzed using ChatGPT API to extract relevant information such as task details, dates, and times.
 These tasks are then saved to a calendar and a task list, helping users manage their schedule more effectively.
 Users can scan recordings, and tasks are automatically added to the app’s internal calendar and displayed on the task list page.